There are currently no upcoming meetings.

 Miami-Dade County addresses the elimination of enclaves in several sections of Chapter 20 of the County Code, which governs annexations.
 For example, Sec.
 20-3.1 prohibits the filing or consideration of a boundary change when the boundary change creates a new enclave.
 Additionally, Sec.
 20-7 requires the Board of County Commissioners, in evaluating the appropriateness of a petition for boundary change, to consider several factors including whether the proposed annexation has contiguity and does not create any unincorporated enclave area.

-The City of Coral Gables is considering annexation of the Little Gables, Ponce-Davis and High Pines neighborhoods.
+The City of Coral Gables is considering annexation of the Little Gables neighborhood.
 Annexation is the process by which a city extends its boundaries to include a new area with the aim of providing improved services and ensuring enhanced safety and health programs.

 There have been some inquiries regarding the process of annexation and the level of services the city provides.
 Below we list some facts that address frequently asked questions regarding the services that our city’s residents benefit from.